 These are not normal times.
 You might consider working at a company whose product or culture you enjoy, even if it has no relationship to your ultimate career goal.
 This is just the start of your career.
 You can build skills, adapt to 9–5 or longer hours, and develop relationships that will help you in future job applications.

-How is CCE preparing students for virtual hiring/employer, alumni engagement?
+How is CCE preparing students for virtual hiring or employer, alumni engagement?

-We are here to support you in your preparation for virtual recruiting events in a variety of ways.
+We are here to support you in your preparation for interviews and recruiting, whether virtual or in-person.

-Finally, our career counselors are here to help you prepare.
+Our career counselors are also here to help you prepare.
 Schedule a 1:1 appointment via LionSHARE to do a virtual practice interview or prepare for virtual recruiting, and/or visit our virtual Quick Questions to meet with a counselor without a scheduled appointment.

 What else is CCE doing to support students as jobs and internships are scarce?